 About three months ago, there was a shakeup at the company I was working for at the time.
-It had been a good situation that kept me gainfully employed for roughly three years, but when two of the department heads quit simultaneously, the company was forced to rethink its strategy and they stopped hiring freelancers, At least freelancers with my particular and peculiar qualifications. it didn’t dawn on me until recently, but three years is the longest stretch of time I ever spent schlepping to the same workplace everyday.
+It had been a good situation that kept me gainfully employed for roughly three years, but when two of the department heads quit simultaneously, the company was forced to rethink its strategy, and they stopped hiring freelancers, At least freelancers with my particular and peculiar qualifications.
+It didn’t dawn on me until recently, but three years is the most prolonged period I ever spent schlepping to the same workplace every day.
 I was in such a routine that when I was told I’d be out of a job soon, it caught me by surprise.
 The company had provided more work than I ever expected in the first place, and I was given over a month’s heads up before I was gone for good, so there wasn’t much to complain about. ”Thanks for all the work, good luck, stay in touch.”

 In anticipation of devolving back into the role of freelancer-about-town, with all of the feast or famine, ups-and-downs that the title implies, I did two things.
 First I sent out a flurry of emails and made dozens of phone calls — Hey remember me?
 I know, I know, I’ve been turning down work from you for what seems like forever, but I’m back on the market, and just wanted to touch base, see what’s up . . .

 I met up with a colleague over dinner shortly after my job ended and when I mentioned I was writing another book, he was only curious enough to ask me one question: Why?

 I didn’t have an answer.
 I still don’t.